OpenDendro/dplR/README.md

 devtools::install_github("andybunn/dplR")
 ```

 Because `dplR` includes both C and Fortran code, you will need the appropriate compilers installed on your system to build from source.
+This option is only reccomended for developers.

 ## Getting Started